Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 properties defined for the same block since both of them configure the same behavior, but in opposite ways.

-Example of a block that is skipped on all branches except on master:
+Example of a block that has been skipped on all branches except master:

 ``` yaml
 version: v1.0